 After you have opened the coaching funnel and explored all options, it’s time to narrow down the choices.
 Finally you need to select which of the many alternatives you have elaborated together (more precisely: which you have helped your coachee to elaborate) is the most promising one, the one that will lead to success.
 The art for you as the boss is once more to hold back with your own opinion, even when you get all excited and can’t sit still because you think you have figured it all out already.

-First of all, thinking you know better does not mean that in fact you do know better.
+First of all, thinking you know better does not mean that, in fact, you do know better.
 (See also: “Trap #8 That Can Sabotage Your New Executive Career — Believing Your Own Hype“) Second, the best solution for you is not necessarily the best solution for your employee.
-Your best solution will be based on your skills, experiences, beliefs, values etc. Your employee is an entirely different person and all that matters is what works best for them.
+Your best solution will be based on your skills, experiences, beliefs, values, etc. Your employee is an entirely different person, and all that matters is what works best for them.

 Furthermore, you want your employee to feel fully accountable.
 You want them to be 100% committed and get the desired results, no matter what.
 And that’s so much more likely to happen when they propose a solution themselves rather than following someone else’s (your!) solution which they might not completely buy in to.

 You can also use GROW as a framework for the overall coaching process over an extended period of time.
-E.g you might need more than one session to work on any of the four GROW stages.
+E.g., you might need more than one session to work on any of the four GROW stages.
 Perhaps it takes a while to explore all possible Options or to choose the best one over more than one “Reality” session.

-Later sessions naturally may turn out to be iterative in nature: you follow-up how the action plan which you defined in the previous session has been progressing, you explore options for the next steps, and you define the next set of specific actions, and then you follow up again next time.
+Later sessions naturally may turn out to be iterative in nature: you follow-up how the action plan which you defined in the previous session has been progressing, you explore options for the next steps, and you determine the next set of specific actions, and then you follow up again next time.

-“Coaching is the art of asking the right questions” as I once put it.
-Naturally when you begin using coaching techniques as a leader, you may struggle with choosing the best “powerful questions.”
+“Coaching is the art of asking the right questions,” as I once put it.
+Naturally, when you begin using coaching techniques as a leader, you may struggle with choosing the best “powerful questions.”
 Therefore, next time we look into what questions you can use in each stage of the GROW Coaching Model.